bgoonz/BGOONZ_BLOG_2.0/docs/content/DS_ALGO/data-structures/heap/README.md

 ![Heap](https://upload.wikimedia.org/wikipedia/commons/3/38/Max-Heap.svg)

-The node at the “top” of the heap with no parents is called the root node.
+The node at the "top” of the heap with no parents is called the root node.

 References
 ----------